-

 Congratulations to Dale Holmes!
 Inducted into the British BMX Hall of Fame Class of 2025 – Male Racer

 Dale’s first BMX bike was a Raleigh Supercross, later upgraded the following Christmas to a Raleigh Pro Burner.
-He began racing locally at the Nottingham Bunneys Burner track (later known as Nottingham Outlaws) in the latter part of 1982.
-By early 1983, Dale was picked up by Bunneys GT, and along with his sister Rachel, became fully hooked on the sport — with their…
+He began racing locally at the Nottingham Bunneys Burner track, later known as Nottingham Outlaws, in the latter part of 1982.
+By early 1983, Dale was picked up by Bunneys GT and, along with his sister Rachel,…

 -